AceMood/AceMood.github.io/_posts/2016-05-28-issues-with-packaging.md

 <img src="/assets/images/20160528/pack.001.jpg" alt="" style="width: 100%; height: auto;" /><br/>
 <img src="/assets/images/20160528/pack.002.jpg" alt="" style="width: 100%; height: auto;" /><br/>

 It can deal with tiny scale website as we do not need to include many js and css external files.
-As website (or webapp) grows rapidly recent years (most website is larger than 1 MB), we must review the packaging problem from Front-end engineering aspect.
+As websites (or webapps) grow rapidly recent years (most website is larger than 1 MB), we must review the packaging issue from Front-end engineering aspect.
 Also modular development of Front-end brings new issues to our packaging process.

 # Packaging Strategy